Happy Reading✨

 It was Papa.

 Chairs scraped.
 Slippers hurried down marble.
-One of my friends moved to open the door but froze mid-step.

 Why was Papa stopping Bhai?
 Why was Bhai shouting like that?